crscheid/php-article-extractor/README.md

 composer require crscheid/php-article-extractor
 ```

+### Calling via URL

-Then you need simply to create an ArticleExtractor class and call the `parseURL` function on it, passing in the URL desired.
+This library will attempt to retrieve the HTML for you.
+You need simply to create an ArticleExtractor class and call the `parseURL` function on it, passing in the URL desired.

 ```php
 use Cscheide\ArticleExtractor\ArticleExtractor;